kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   because that would use a lot of power, but it's still a fun project to go back and look at, and I did end up at the workshop, after all, scoring a perfect score on my project.

-## Here are some of the models I found.
+## Here are some of the models I found from my proposal.
 - These are from 2016.

 ## This is the original wireframe CAD drawing
 <img src="/images/NCASRobot/ncas005.png" width="500">